- Accessing the New Visualization Canvas

 Creating a visualization of your data is easy!
-Simply log in with your Socrata account, which will allow you to create and save new visualizations.
+Simply log in with your Data & Insights account, which will allow you to create and save new visualizations.
 Then, from the landing page for a dataset, simply click on the Visualize button and select Create Visualization.

 Or, from the data table page of a dataset or view, click the green Visualize tab and click on Launch New Visualization.
 This will open a new page where you can begin building your visualization!

 To the left of the page, there are four menu buttons: Data, Axis, Presentation, Legends & Flyouts (from top to bottom).
 Along the top of the editor, you'll see the visualization types: Bar Chart, Column Chart, Pie Chart, Timeline Chart, Histogram, Combo Chart, Scatter Chart, Map, and Calendar (from left to right).

 The Data menu is where you will define the building blocks of your chart, including what data you want to chart and how you want to group that data.
 Read on for a breakdown of all of the configurations available in this menu.